geomagpy/magpy/README.md

 Marking or labelling certain signals within data sets is supported since the first versions of MagPy.
 MagPy2.x comes with a number of reorganizations and new functions to assist the observers.
-In section 6.1 we will firstly give you some instructions to some underlying routines of the new flagging package.
+In section 6.1 we will firstly give you some instructions to some underlying routines of the new flagging module.
 Then, starting in section 6.2, we will focus on flagging methods which can be directly applied to data sets in order to obtain specific information on contained signals.

-## 6.1 Basics of the flagging package
+## 6.1 Basics of the flagging module

-Data flagging is handled by magpy.core.flagging package.
+Data flagging is handled by magpy.core.flagging module.

         from magpy.core import flagging